CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ![](images/results/CoherentVelocityClock(ms)vs.Numberofboids.png)

 ### Uniform Grid Analysis
-Similary to the naive algorithm each boid in the simulation must check it's preprocessed grid to look for potential neighbors Increasing N requires an increased number of checks, slowing FPS.
+Similarly to the naive algorithm, each boid in the simulation must check it's preprocessed grid to look for potential neighbors
+Increasing N requires an increased number of checks, slowing FPS.

 ![](images/results/UniformFPSvs.Numberofboids.png)